 IT world offers a number of jobs that non-coders can acquire; many activities need no software development expertise to be carried on.
 For example, jobs like data analyst, UI designer, and UX designer do not need you to be a coder to become a part of the ever-evolving tech world.
 Although companies prefer freshers initially, job expertise will always have the upper hand.

-Coding is not for everyone but shouldn’t stop you from selecting a tech job.
-There are a number of no coding tech jobs that you choose from and become a part of this ever-advancing IT world.
+Coding is not for everyone but it shouldn’t stop you from selecting a tech job.
+There are a number of no-coding tech jobs that you choose from and become a part of this ever-advancing IT world.

-Here’s the lucrative list of no coding IT jobs/career options you can explore in the IT field that don’t require you to be a coder!
+Here’s the lucrative list of no coding IT jobs/career options you can explore in the IT field that doesn’t require you to be a coder!

 Project managers oversee independent projects in IT Services companies and look after the complete project management from idea generation to execution.
 They work closely with different team members, ensure proper coordination and pull together the project contribution from team members.